 This includes creating engaging images, videos, infographics, and blog posts that will help attract people to your campaign.
-By taking the time to create a strong pre-campaign content marketing plan, you will set yourself up for success when it comes time to actually launch your crowdfunding campaign.
+By taking the time to create a strong pre-campaign content marketing plan, you will set yourself up for success when it comes time to actually launch your kickstarter campaigns.

-Identifying your target audience is one of the most important stages in campaign preparation and should be priority.
-No matter how well crafted, engaging or creative your content is, it will fall on deaf ears if you are targeting the wrong people.
+Identifying your target audience is one of the most important stages in campaign preparation and should be a priority.
+No matter how well crafted, engaging, or creative your content is, it will fall on deaf ears if you are targeting the wrong people.

-It can also be helpful not just to consider who you want to reach but why – for instance, discover what above average problem or requirement do they face which an innovative solution can provide?
-This encourages a thought process of how different tactics across many channels can influence, motivate and move potential investors towards wanting to donate in support of a project.
+It can also be helpful not just to consider who you want to reach but why – for instance, discover what above-average problem or requirement they face that an innovative solution can provide.
+This encourages a thought process of how different tactics across many channels can influence, motivate and move potential investors toward wanting to donate in support of a project.

-Defining Goals: When planning a crowdfunding campaign you must begin by defining your overall objectives.
-Start by asking yourself: what do you want to achieve? the answer will likely be a measure of success, whether it is related to financial gains, awareness or any other metric.
-Ask yourself what you want people to do once they come in contact with your content – would you like them to donate, become ambassadors and spread the message?
-Having a clear goal from the start will enable an effective marketing plan and help craft content that serves that purpose.
+Defining Goals: When planning a Kickstarter campaign you must begin by defining your overall objectives.
+Start by asking yourself: what do you want to achieve? the answer will likely be a measure of success, whether it is related to financial gains, awareness, or any other metric.
+Ask yourself what you want people to do once they come in contact with your content – would you like them to donate, become ambassadors, and spread the message?
+Having a clear goal from the start will enable an effective Kickstarter marketing plan and help craft content that serves that purpose.

-Identifying Target Audiences: Once your goals are defined, identify target audiences and tailor the messaging accordingly.
-Consider characteristics such as gender, age group, place of residence or occupation when creating segments for each type of potential investor.
+Identifying Target Audiences: Once your goals are defined, do market research and identify target audiences and tailor the messaging accordingly.
+Consider characteristics such as gender, age group, place of residence, or occupation when creating segments for each type of potential investor.
 As part of this process, research key influencers in each segment who could help amplify your message with their own networks and become partners on the journey to success.

 Developing a Strategy: Developing a well-defined strategy also includes selecting appropriate channels through which content will be amplified as well as an execution plan that includes step-by-step activities leading up to launch day and beyond.
 The key here is to create an organized process and ensure no steps are overlooked – otherwise there is no telling when something critical may fall through the cracks!

-Budgeting: Lastly but not least important is budgeting; determine how much can be allocated for the viral marketing aspect in comparison with other aspects such as design and media buying among others.
-Knowing how much money is available prior to launch can keep expectations realistic throughout the lifespan of the campaign while preventing costly surprises down the line.
+Budgeting: Last but not least important is budgeting; determine how much can be allocated for the viral marketing aspect in comparison with other aspects such as design and media buying among others.
+Setting up a crowdfunding marketing budget and knowing how much money is available prior to launch can keep expectations realistic throughout the lifespan of the campaign while preventing costly surprises down the line.